amsklar/pictorial_metadata_transformation/README.md

 ### Scripting

-The item level metadata located in `pictorial_metadata.csv` was transformed based on the interested field outlined above and headers were re-named.
+The item level metadata located in `pictorial_metadata.csv` was transformed based on the interested fields outlined above and headers were re-named.
 See `pictorial_metadata_transform.csv` for results.
-Next, item level information was extracted from list format and the deliminator was chagned from `,` to `/` for more streamlined loading into Omeka S.
+Next, item level information was extracted from list format and the deliminator was chagned from `,` to `/` for a more streamlined loading into Omeka S.

-Additionally, since `pictorial_metadata_transform.csv` contains all results of pictorial maps betwen 1900 and 1990, the file was subsetting based on Subjects China, Japan, and United States.
+Additionally, since `pictorial_metadata_transform.csv` contains all results of pictorial maps betwen 1900 and 1990, the file was subsetted based on the Subjects China, Japan, and United States.
 Resulting in `pictorial_metadata_China.csv`, `pictorial_metadata_Japan.csv`, and `pictorial_metadata_US.csv`.

 ---
 ## Loading